Hitonoriol/Methan0l/modules/README.md

 Everything defined inside the `module` can then be used by accessing its scope: `module.foo(...)` or by importing its contents into the current scope: `module.import()`.
 \
-Modules can also be imported in single expression:
+Modules can also be imported in a single expression:
 ```
-using_module: path
+import: path
 ```
 This effectively loads a module from `path` and imports its contents into the current scope.